aph42/merge_ro/README.md

  - [ ] Run merging of a single month/profile to ensure code still works.
 Choose example profile from figure.
  - [ ] Adapt to merge with ERA 5
+ - [ ] Download skin temperature, albedo, emissivity from ERA 5
+ - [ ] Update model level quantities from ERA5 to end of 2025; start on radiative heating rates?
+ - [ ] Make list of RO missions and dates to work on downloading
+ - [ ] Check for collision rate in COSMIC2/spire output
+ - [ ] Update RO dataset